Norman Leslie Falcon: Later life

 In retirement, Falcon remained, from 1965 to 1972, an advisor to the British Petroleum Company.
 For some time he was an advisor to the London Stock Exchange.
 He served on various committees sponsored by the British government.
 However, most of his committee work was for the Royal Society, which elected him a Fellow in 1960, and for the Royal Geographical Society (RGS), which elected him a Fellow in 1927 and an Honorary Fellow in 1988.
 Falcon was the organizer and leader of the RGS's Musandam expedition in 1971–1972.

 He became in 1930 a member of the British Association (BA) and in 1967 served as President of Section C Geology at the BA's meeting in Leeds.
 His presidential address to the BA's Section C provided a valuable summary of Arabian Plate geology related to the Tethyan Trench.

 In 1960, the Falcon family moved to a large Edwardian house with a 4.5 acre (about 1.8 hectare) garden in Chiddingfold, Borough of Waverley, Sussex.
 There Norman and Dorothy Falcon lived in retirement, and he enjoyed gardening and woodworking.
-At the house installed a solar panel on the roof and a heat exchanger.
+At the house they had a solar panel installed on the roof along with a heat exchanger.
 The couple supported Guildford's Yvonne Arnaud Theatre.
 Upon his death he was survived by his widow, three children, and four grandchildren.
 As a posthumous honour, the European Association of Geoscientists and Engineers (EAGE) created the Norman Falcon Award for the best paper, in the preceding calendar year, published in the journal Petroleum Geoscience.